pantheon-systems/documentation/source/content/guides/integrated-composer.md

 - `Fatal error: Cannot redeclare format_size() (previously declared in /code/web/core/includes/common.inc:137) in /code/vendor/drupal/core/includes/common.inc on line 137`
 - Pantheon error page with “No code” or “No site detected” on newly initialized environments
-- `Fatal error: Cannot redeclare drupal_get_filename() (previously declared in /code/vendor/drupal/core/includes/bootstrap.inc:164) in /code/web/core/includes/bootstrap.inc on line`
+- `Fatal error: Cannot redeclare drupal_get_filename() (previously declared in /code/vendor/drupal/core/includes/bootstrap.inc:164) in /code/web/core/includes/bootstrap.inc on line 164`

 To resolve this, clone the site to your local computer and ensure that Composer 2.2 or later is installed locally.
 Run `composer install` and after going through the interactive prompts to allow plugins, you may then commit and push this code up to your site.